tls-attestation/expat-charter/README.md

 (CCC's) Attestation Special Interest Group (SIG).

-- The working group will engage with research groups regarding formal analysis of the working groups's resulting work.
+- The working group will engage with research groups regarding formal analysis of the working group's resulting work.

 - The working group will work closely with the WIMSE working group to ensure its deliverables are usable for common WIMSE deployments